An official website of the United States government

 Features

 The C-40B is designed to be an "office in the sky" for senior military and government leaders.
 Communications are paramount aboard the C-40B which provides broadband data/video transmit and receive capability as well as clear and secure voice and data communication.
-It gives combatant commanders the ability to conduct business anywhere around the world using on-board Internet and local area network connections, improved telephones, satellites, television monitors, and facsimile and copy machines.
+It gives combatant commanders the ability to conduct business anywhere around the world using on-board internet and local area network connections, improved telephones, satellites, television monitors, and fax and copy machines.
 The C-40B also has a computer-based passenger data system.

-The C-40C is not equipped with the advanced communications capability of the C-40B.
 Unique to the C-40C is the capability to change its configuration to accommodate from 42 to 111 passengers.

 Background